Organiser Terms and Conditions

 The terms of the Credit Card Act 1974 requires that when a Subscriber has paid for something on their card, they should be refunded onto the same card from where the payment came.

-Unless notified in advance of alternative arrangements, on the first of each week, Entry Central will make a payment by BACS transfer to the Organiser of the sums due to the Organiser as detailed in the report issued to the Organiser under Clause 3.8 above.
-However, if the report shows that the Organiser is due any monies to EntryCentral, EntryCentral shall issue an invoice to the Organiser on the first day of the relevant week and the Organiser shall pay the invoice within 14 days of the date of issue.
+Unless notified in advance of alternative arrangements and seven days after the weekly statement was generated, Entry Central will make a payment by BACS transfer to the Organiser of the sums due to the Organiser as detailed in the weekly statement issued to the Organiser under Clause 4.8.
+However, if the report shows that the Organiser is due any monies to EntryCentral, EntryCentral shall notify the Organiser on the first day of the relevant week and the Organiser shall pay the invoice within 14 days of the date of issue.

 EVENT/SUBSCRIPTION CANCELLATION OR SUBSTITUTION